Daniel Descalso

-Daniel William Descalso (born October 19, 1986) is an American professional baseball coach and former infielder who currently serves as the bench coach for the St. Louis Cardinals of Major League Baseball (MLB).
+Daniel William Descalso (born October 19, 1986) is an American professional baseball coach and former infielder who is the bench coach for the St. Louis Cardinals of Major League Baseball (MLB).
 He played in MLB for the St. Louis Cardinals, Colorado Rockies, Arizona Diamondbacks, and Chicago Cubs from 2010 to 2019.

 Early life

 Descalso was born in Redwood City, California, on October 19, 1986, to Marylou and George Descalso.
 He is the oldest of six children.
 He played baseball in San Carlos Little League and went to Saint Francis High School in Mountain View, California.
 He pitched as the team's number 1 starter for three straight seasons, and played 2nd base.
 He made the All-Central Coast Section squads twice, including first team as a senior, second team as a junior.
 He made the West Catholic Athletic League first teams in each of last two seasons, including WCAL MVP distinction in 2004.
 He also played football, winning first-team All-WCAL, second-team All-CCS and honorable mention All-Metro as a senior.
 He scored three touchdowns against their crosstown rivals during 2003 Homecoming game.
 He graduated in 2004.